(Latin: unoccupied, vacant; related to vacuus, "empty")

 2. To remove, to get rid of: After the gas-leak explosion, the city had to evoid the building so it could build a new one.

 2. Inevitable or bound to happen: Due to the storm, there was an unavoidable two-hour delay of the aircraft landing.

-2. A reference to a situation or conditions which are certain to happen: When strong cyclones or tornadoes take place, there are usually certain to be unavoidably severe electrical outages, travel accidents, etc.
+2. A reference to how a situation or condition is certain to happen: When strong cyclones or tornadoes take place, there are bound to be unavoidably severe electrical outages, travel accidents, etc.